 It is generally recognized that there is a present deficit in risk management and an adaptation deficit.71 Canada needs to develop national partnerships consistent methodologies to address social, economic, ecosystem vulnerabilities and how to establish priorities.
-Some of the issues are strategies for resilient transportation systems, infrastructure investments, management of the
+Some of the issues are strategies for resilient transportation systems, infrastructure investments, management of the fishery, energy systems (fossil and renewable) and structural adaptation.

-69 Executive Forum on Climate Change, Call to Action on Climate Protection, Energy and Sustainable Development, United Nations Climate Change Conference: Montreal 2005, November 2005 fishery, energy systems (fossil and renewable) and structural adaptation.
 It is important that initial actions be started with critical infrastructure, looking at issues of resiliency and possible redundancy.
 Within Canada there is now the beginning of infrastructure renewal, both public and private, and in rebuilding this capital stock.
 Climate change must be incorporated in the planning and implementation.